If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 This hardy bird is an active, alert fighter with a sturdy build and upright stance.
 Originally developed in England, it has the “game” attitude of standing up to its opponent without backing down.

-The Modern Game is very heat-hardy and resilient, though they are slow to mature and tend to be poor egg layers.
+The Modern Game is very heat-hardy and resilient, though they are slow to mature and be poor egg layers.

-The main characteristics of the Modern Game are their upright stance and broad, muscular chest.
+The fundamental characteristics of the Modern Game are their upright stance and broad, muscular chest.
 They come in various colors, including black, blue, red, and white.

 The rooster of this breed has a fast-paced and aggressive temperament.
 They are alert, active fighters, often challenging opponents to battle with little provocation.

-Modern Game lays small to medium-sized eggs that are light brown in color.
+Modern Game lays small to medium-sized eggs that are light brown.
 Modern Game chickens are small to medium-sized birds which weigh 5–7 pounds when fully grown.

 4. American Game Fowl

 This breed is a cross between the English and Irish Game fowl.
-It is known for its strong fighting ability, hardiness, and lively attitude.
+This breed has a reputation for its strong fighting ability, hardiness, and lively attitude.

-They were bred to perform in the ring or pit and are often used as gamecocks in organized cockfighting.
+Breeders developed them to perform in the ring or pit, and people frequently use them as gamecocks in organized cockfighting.

-The American Game is known for its aggressive nature and can be quite territorial.
+The American Game exhibits an aggressive nature and can be quite territorial.
 They will attack intruders and predators without hesitation.

 The American Game is a medium-sized chicken with an oval body and strong, muscular legs.